DoctorLai/steemit-wechat-group/README.md

 - [SteemIt Tutorials, Tools and APIs](https://helloacm.com/tools/steemit/)

 # How to Join @justyy CN Bank & Robot?
 [Delegate @justyy](https://helloacm.com/tools/steemit/sp-delegate-form/?delegatee=justyy) Steem Power.
 Fill amount by zero if you want to cancel it.
-After undelegate, your SP will return to your account in 7 days (set by Steem system).
+After undelegate, your SP will return to your account in 5 days (SP Return Cooldown).

 Please note that the SP you enter is the final amount to delegate.
 For example, if you already delegate 10 SP and you want to delegate another 5 SP, you will need to enter 15 SP (instead of 5 SP) in the delegation form.